 - Waterproof to IPX7 tested to 2 meters for 30 minutes

-- Can be used as a detachable pocket torch
+- It can be used as a detachable pocket torch

 Princeton Tec Remix Headlamp

-- Single arm bracket with easy access to battery door
+- Single-arm bracket with easy access to the battery door

 - Focused spotlight beam for both distance and close proximity settings